sap-cx-actions/commerce-deploy/README.md

 ### 🚀 Completed Items

 - [x] **Trigger Deployment**: Trigger SAP Commerce Cloud deployment.
+- [x] **Deployment Notification**: Sends a notification when a deployment is triggered in CCv2.
+- [x] **Deployment Status Notification**: Frequently check the deployment status and send notifications when success or failure.
+- [x] **Notifications**: Notify the user via email or webhook when the build is triggered or completed.
+  - [x] Trigger Deployment: Triggered with deployment is created in CCv2.
+  - [x] Deployment Completed: Triggered when the deployment is completed in CCv2 whether it is success or failure.
+  - [x] Slack: Send notifications to Slack.
+  - [x] Microsoft Teams: Send notifications to Microsoft Teams.

 ### 🔧 Planned Items

-- [ ] **Deployment Notification**: Sends a notification when a deployment is triggered in CCv2.
-- [ ] **Deployment Status Notification**: Frequently check the deployment status and send notifications when success or failure.
 - [ ] **Testing**: Improve test coverage with end-to-end tests.
 - [ ] **Notifications**: Notify the user via email or webhook when the build is triggered or completed.
-  - [ ] Create Build: Triggered with deployment is created in CCv2.
-  - [ ] Build Progress: Check the deployment status and send notifications.
+  - [ ] Deployment Progress: Check the deployment status and send notifications.
 (Is it required?)
-  - [ ] Build Completed: Triggered when the deployment is completed in CCv2 whether it is success or failure.
-  - [ ] Slack: Send notifications to Slack.
   - [ ] Email: Send notifications to email.
     - [ ] SendGrid: Send notifications using SendGrid.
     - [ ] AWS SES: Send notifications using AWS SES.
     - [ ] Custom SMTP: Send notifications using custom SMTP.
     - [ ] Similar SMTP services.
-  - [ ] Microsoft Teams: Send notifications to Microsoft Teams.

 ## Getting Started